Shigeaki-Kanatani/Probe_Design_ver2/README.md

 - Extract the sequence regions excluded for probe design

 #### Run Blast
-- Go to NCBI gbast home page: https://blast.ncbi.nlm.nih.gov/Blast.cgi
+- Go to NCBI Blast home page: https://blast.ncbi.nlm.nih.gov/Blast.cgi
 - Scroll down to the section for "BLAST Genomes" and type the organism which you are interested in (in this case it is Mus musculus (Mouse).
 - After typing the Mouse, another webpage opens which brings you to the blast webpage:
 - https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=OGP__10090__9559&LINK_LOC=blasthome